Error-Sensitive Proof-Labeling Schemes: Basic properties of error-sensitive proof-labeling schemes

 Let us assume, for the purpose of contradiction, that there exists an error-sensitive proof-labeling scheme $(\prover,\verif)$ for {\sc regular}.
 From Lemma~\ref{lem:univ}, it follows that the universal scheme $(\prover_{univ},\verif_{univ})$ is error-sensitive for {\sc regular}.
 We show that this is not the case.

 Let $d_1$ and $d_2$ be two distinct integers.
 Let $G_1$ be a regular graph of degree $d_1$, and let $G'_1$ be a copy of $G_1$.
 Let $\{u_1,v_1\}\in E(G_1)$, and let $\{u'_1,v'_1\}$ be the corresponding edge in $G'_1$.
-We construct the graph $G_1^*$ obtained from $G_1$ and $G'_1$ by removing $\{u_1,v_1\}$ and $\{u'_1,v'_1\}$, and adding $\{u_1,u'_1\}$ and $\{v_1,v'_1\}$.
+We construct the graph $G_1^*$, obtained from $G_1$ and $G'_1$, by removing $\{u_1,v_1\}$ and $\{u'_1,v'_1\}$, and adding $\{u_1,u'_1\}$ and $\{v_1,v'_1\}$.
 By construction, $G_1^*$ is $d_1$-regular.
 Similarly, we can construct a $d_2$-regular graph $G_2^*$ from a $d_2$-regular graph $G_2$ and its copy $G'_2$.
 We denote by $\{u_2,u'_2\}$ and $\{v_2,v'_2\}$ the edges connecting $G_2$ to its copy $G'_2$ in $G^*_2$.
 For $i\in\{1,2\}$, let $\ell_i$ be the labeling of the nodes of $G^*_i$ such that $H_{\ell_i}=G_ i^*$.
 We have

 Let $G^*_3$ be the graph obtained from $G_1$ and $G_2$ by removing $\{u_1,v_1\}$ from $G_1$, removing $\{u_2,v_2\}$ from $G_2$, and adding the edges $\{u_1,u_2\}$ and $\{v_1,v_2\}$.
-Again let us consider the labels $\ell_3$ assigned to the nodes of $G^*_3$ with $H_{\ell_3}=G_ 3^*$.
+Again, let us consider the labels $\ell_3$ assigned to the nodes of $G^*_3$ with $H_{\ell_3}=G_ 3^*$.
 Since $d_1\neq d_2$, we have

-Now let us assign to the nodes of $G_1$ in $G^*_3$ the certificates assigned by $\prover_{univ}$ to the nodes of $G_1$ in $G^*_1$.
+Now, let us assign to the nodes of $G_1$ in $G^*_3$ the certificates assigned by $\prover_{univ}$ to the nodes of $G_1$ in $G^*_1$.
 Similarly, let us assign to the nodes of $G'_2$ in $G^*_3$ the certificates assigned by $\prover_{univ}$ to the nodes of $G'_2$ in $G^*_2$.
-With such certificates, only the nodes at distance at most~1 from the nodes $u_1$, $v_1$, $u_2$, and $v_2$ may reject when running $\verif_{univ}$.
-Therefore, at most $2d_1+2d_2+4$ nodes reject.
+With such certificates, only the four nodes $u_1$, $v_1$, $u_2$, and $v_2$, can detect an inconsistency between their certificates and the certificates of their neighborhoods.
+Therefore only these nodes may reject when running $\verif_{univ}$.
+Therefore, at most $4$ nodes reject.
 On the other hand the distance between $(G^*_3,\ell_3)$ and {\sc regular} is at least as large as $\min\{|V(G_1)|,|V(G_2)|\}$.
-This distance can thus be made arbitrarily large, while the number of rejecting nodes remains constant.
+This distance can be made arbitrarily large, while the number of rejecting nodes remains constant.
 Hence, the universal proof-labeling scheme is not error-sensitive. \end{proof}

-\textbf{Remark.} The language {\sc regular} used in the proof of Proposition~\ref{prop:notallwork} to establish the existence of languages that do not admit any error-sensitive proof-labeling schemes actually belongs to the class LCL of locally checkable labelings~\cite{NaorS95}.
+\textbf{Remark.} The language {\sc regular} used in the proof of Theorem~\ref{prop:notallwork} to establish the existence of languages that do not admit any error-sensitive proof-labeling schemes actually belongs to the class LCL of locally checkable labelings~\cite{NaorS95}.
 Therefore, the fact that a language is easy to check locally does not help for the design of error-sensitive proof-labeling schemes.

 We complete this warmup section by some observations regarding the encoding of distributed data structures.
 Let us consider the following two distributed languages, both corresponding to spanning tree.
 The first language, $\mbox{\sc st}_p$, encodes the spanning trees using pointers to parents, while the second language, $\mbox{\sc st}_l$, encodes the spanning trees by listing all the incident edges of each node in these tree.